Quantum Theory of Gravitation

 Loop Quantum Gravity Theory

 Loop Quantum Gravity also attempts to reconcile the theories of Quantum Mechanics and General Relativity by quantizing the gravitational field.
-The theory suggests that space consists of moveable tiny loops that can be viewed as an extremely fine fabric.
+The theory suggests that space consists of movable tiny loops that can be viewed as an extremely fine fabric.

 However, the theory keeps gravitation separate from other fundamental force fields.
 It also incorporates General Relativity without requiring String Theory's higher dimensions.